xCounsel/adminpays/_projects/gtld.md

 ---
 layout: project
-title: 'Legal support for gTLDs'
+title: 'UDRP and gTLDs'
-caption: Legal support for gTLDs.
+caption: Legal support for UDRP cases and gTLDs.
 description: >
-   For a few years one member of our legal team has provided the services for his employer to legal support of its own corporate
+   How can we help in cases related to the UDRP and gTLDs
-date: 1 August 2014
+date: 1 August 2021
 image:
   path: /assets/img/projects/gtld.jpg
   srcset: